 Your first steps to saving smart

-UK Savings Week, launched by the Building Societies Association, encourages people to develop sustainable savings habits and make the most of their money.
-Saving is a simple and essential skill for managing both your finances and your life, ensuring that you’re not only covered for unexpected outgoings like one-off bills or replacing lost or broken items, but also that you’re on track to save for the things that matter to you, like a family holiday or a new car.
+UK Savings Week, an annual savings campaign led by the Building Societies Association, encourages people to develop sustainable savings habits and make the most of their money.
+Saving is a simple and essential skill for managing both your finances and your life, ensuring that you’re not only covered for unexpected outgoings like one-off bills or replacing lost or broken items, but also for the sunny days, the moments that make life truly memorable like buying that new car, or taking the holiday of a lifetime that you’ve been dreaming about.

-Here's how to make your money work harder.
+Here's how you could make your money work harder.

 Creating a savings habit